 There is no one perfect way to create this Notebook.
 Part of your training is partnering with Holy Spirit Who is the best Teacher, Friend, and Counsel as you explore what works and blesses you best.
 What worked for you when in school may not work here, or it may fit great because you are comfortable with it.
 If you have any questions about these organizational issues, your coaches can help.

 What Is A Warrior’s Journal?

 A Warrior’s Journal is not the same as your Notebook.
-A Warrior’s Journal, or a log, is absolutely essential.
-It’s as important to us as in the old days of sailing, where the pilot’s log book was vital to them.
+A Warrior’s Journal, or a log, is an essential part of your Notebook.
+It is as important to us as in the old days of sailing, where the pilot’s log book was vital to them.
 Every time something happened, they would log it – latitude, longitude and what they found.
 When they came to islands, they would record the location, if it had water, game or produce and if the natives were friendly.
 And when you came into a tropical storm or high wind, you logged absolutely everything.

 The Dutch word for the log book was “rutter” and it described the record of your journey from one point to another, how you navigated through it and what to expect.

 That’s what we’re doing here.
-A Warrior navigates through what the he/she has discovered.
-The warrior will establish signposts and help create a navigation map for others to follow.
+A Warrior navigates through what has been discovered.
+The Warrior will establish signposts and help create a navigation map for others to follow.
 Also, remembering where you have been helps to encourage yourself as you move forward.
 With every part of our adventures in God, we gain wisdom, tools, and a deeper relationship with Him.
 Sometimes remembering gives us what we need to overcome in the present and the future.